Community Garden Support & Training

-SFC's Grow Local helps Central Texas residents start and sustain community gardens by providing education.
+Grow Local helped Central Texas residents start and sustain community gardens by providing education.
 A community garden is a parcel of land cooperatively gardened by a group of people.
-These gardens offer individuals and families a place to grow their own food—especially those who don’t have space at home.
+These gardens offer individuals and families a place to grow their own healthy food—especially those who don’t have space at home.

-See the map below to find the community garden closest to you.
-To contact the garden, visit this Community Gardens in Austin spreadsheet.
+See the map below to find the community garden closest to you (be sure that the “Community Gardens” layer is selected).
+To contact a garden, find its profile on the Coalition of Austin Community Gardens website.
 Garden leaders will be able to tell you if space is available and whether there is a fee to participate.